Natural History

 THE SIERRA CLUB GUIDE TO THE ANCIENT FORESTS OF THE NORTHEAST

 Bruce Kershner, Robert Leverett.
-Reveals that an estimated 2 million acres of ancient forests still thrive throughout the eastern U.S., with approx. 400,000 of those in the Northeast.
-Showcases 134 sites of the most magnificent & inspiring forests across nine states (PA, NJ, NY, CT, RI, MA, VT, NH, & ME).
+Reveals that an estimated 2 million acres of ancient forests still thrive throughout the eastern United States, with approx. 400,000 of those in the Northeast.
+Showcases 134 sites of the most magnificent and inspiring forests across nine states (PA, NJ, NY, CT, RI, MA, VT, NH, & ME).
 Introduces and explains “old growth” forests and trees.
-Offers practical details on where to find some of the NE's oldest, tallest, & biggest trees, how to get there, and what to see.
-A guide seeking to inspire residents & visitors alike to protect the Northeast's primeval forests for generations to come.
+Offers practical details on where to find some of the Northeast's oldest, tallest, and biggest trees, how to get there, and what to see.
+A guide seeking to inspire residents and visitors alike to protect the Northeast's primeval forests for generations to come.
 4-1/2 x 8, 276p, 10 b&w illustrations, 13 maps, 2004.

 S0669 paperback ..........US $16.95 CAN $22.95